EMI-Group/evoxbench/README.md

 </h1>

   <p align="center">
-  ❤️ Found EvoX helpful?
+  ❤️ Found EvoXBench helpful?
 Please consider giving it a star to show your support! ⭐
 </p>

 ---